Kevin-Haigis-Lab/speclet/notebooks/model-design-experimentation/005_017_model-experimentation-m7.md

     m7a_post_check = pm.sample_posterior_predictive(m7a_trace, random_seed=RANDOM_SEED)
 ```

-    /home/jc604/.conda/envs/speclet/lib/python3.8/site-packages/theano/tensor/subtensor.py:2197: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
-In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result.
-    /home/jc604/.conda/envs/speclet/lib/python3.8/site-packages/theano/tensor/subtensor.py:2197: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
-In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result.
     Auto-assigning NUTS sampler...
     Initializing NUTS using jitter+adapt_diag...
-    /home/jc604/.conda/envs/speclet/lib/python3.8/site-packages/theano/tensor/subtensor.py:2197: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
-In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result.
     Multiprocess sampling (4 chains in 4 jobs)
     NUTS: [sigma, alpha_gc, sigma_alpha, mu_alpha_gc]